Skewness-Robust Causal Discovery in Location-Scale Noise Models: Conclusion

 \section{Conclusion}

 In this paper, we focused on bivariate causal discovery under skewed noise distributions.
-We proposed a set of novel skew-noise datasets, based on which we demonstrated that state-of-the-art (SOTA) methods for location-scale noise models become unreliable under increasingly skewed noise.
+We proposed a set of novel datasets, based on which we demonstrated that state-of-the-art (SOTA) methods for location-scale noise models become unreliable under increasingly skewed noise.
 To address this issue we proposed \ourmethod, which performs cause-effect inference based on independence testing or likelihood scoring under the assumption of skew-normally distributed noise.
-For parameter estimation, we devised a novel estimation approach for skew-normal LSNMs which refines an estimate of a heuristic search via an ECM algorithm.
+For parameter estimation, we devised a novel estimation approach for skew-normal LSNMs based on an ECM algorithm.
 Our results show that \ourmethod is, in contrast to SOTA, robust with respect to higher amounts of skewness while performing on par with SOTA on established benchmarks.
+We further study a multivariate variant of \ourmethod, demonstrating its applicability beyond the bivariate setting.

-\paragraph{Limitations and Future Work} Despite showing promising results, there are a few limitations that we would like to work on in the future.
-Natural extensions of our work would be to consider multivariate cause-effect inference, extensions to also consider heavy tailed distributions, or lifting the Gaussianity assumption of the marginals for the likelihood-based approach, e.g., by considering kernel density estimation or normalizing flows.
+\textbf{Limitations and Future Work}~~~Natural extensions of our work would be to consider a multivariate extension of the independence-based cause-effect inference, enabling interaction effects in the multivariate setting, or further investigating nonparametric marginals beyond kernel density estimation to lift the Gaussianity assumption for the likelihood-based approach.